up202100688/Wishing-Plan/README.md

 -   Use node version "^12.19.0 || ^14.15.0 || ^16.13.0 || ^18.12.0"
     -   This is because of the compatibility of next-auth@4.17.0
 -   Install yarn globally `npm install -g yarn`
+-   Insdall Docker e.g., Docker Desktop for Windows or Docker Engine for Linux.
+See [Docker installation](https://docs.docker.com/get-docker/) for more information.
+    -   This is to have a local database for development.

 #### Windows